#RIPCartoonNetwork Is Trending on Social Media — Is the Network Shutting Down?

 Article continues below advertisement

-Many Cartoon Network shows are already starting to feel the impact of these decisions.
-Animator Matt Burnett recently confirmed that one of Cartoon Network's most popular series, Craig of the Creek, had their episode orders "cut in half."
+It's clear many Cartoon Network shows began to feel the impact of those decisions.
+Animator Matt Burnett confirmed that one of Cartoon Network's most popular series, Craig of the Creek, had their episode orders "cut in half."
 This is no doubt a consequence of the studio consolidation and the sudden decrease in staffers.

 Advertisement